opendocsg/slw-judgments-backfill/2011_SGHC_23/report.md

  [emphasis added]

-6       In considering an application under s 3(1) of the Act, the court takes into account the provisions made by the testator for the applicant during his lifetime, see _Jeanne Christine Monteiro v Ling Mie Hean & Anor_ [1997] SGHC 296, where Choo JC had stated at [9]:
+6       In considering an application under s 3(1) of the Act, the court takes into account the provisions made by the testator for the applicant during his lifetime, see _Jeanne Christine Monteiro v Ling Mie Hean & Anor_ <span class="citation">[1997] SGHC 296</span>, where Choo JC had stated at [9]:

  ...
 In construing whether the testator had made a disposition of his estate without making reasonable provisions for persons entitled to such provisions under s 3 of the Act, the court is entitled, and indeed, ought to consider any inter vivos gift by the testator to such applicants.
 If a testator had made adequate inter vivos provisions for the persons entitled under s 3(1), the court should not interfere with his right to determine who should have the benefit of his estate. ...